Artificial insemination: process, success rate, cost…

 The triggering of ovulation

 When stimulation and follicular maturation are sufficient and the monitoring parameters are good, ovulation can be triggered.
 HCG (chorionic gonadotropic hormone) is therefore injected in the middle of the cycle.
 The products used can be Ovitrelle® 250mg (recombinant HCG) or Decapeptyl® 0.1mg (GnRH analogue), which mimic an LH surge.
-Ovulation occurs 37 to 40 hours after this injection.
+Ovulation occurs 37 to 40 hours following this injection.

 Sperm collection and processing

 Sperm collection is carried out the same day as the inseminations by masturbation.
-It takes place after a period of sexual abstinence of between 2 and 6 days.
+It takes place following a period of sexual abstinence of between 2 and 6 days.
 It is essential that men urinate just before collection in order to “clean the urethra” to avoid bacterial contamination.
 Men are asked to wash their penises and hands thoroughly.
 The collection is done in a room provided for this purpose alone or with the spouse if the couple wishes.
 The semen is then analyzed and prepared to select the most mobile sperm.
 It is then transported in a sterile manner to the place of insemination.

 When sperm donation is necessary, it is provided by the Centers for the Study and Conservation of Eggs and Sperm (CECOS).
 The donor must be between 18 and 44 years old.
 The donation is always free and anonymous.